What Is Franchise Tax?

 Franchise taxes are what states charge businesses for the "privilege" of doing business in their state.

 Most, but not all, states impose franchise taxes.
-Nevada is an example of a state that does not have a franchise tax.
+Nevada is an example of a state that doesn't have a franchise tax.
 In some states, certain types of businesses are fully or partially exempt from the tax.
-This may include nonprofit corporations, fraternal organizations, and some LLCs.
+This might include nonprofit corporations, fraternal organizations, and some LLCs.
 Some states also exempt smaller businesses from the tax.

 Franchise tax rates vary widely from state to state.
 While some states have a single flat-rate franchise tax, others have a graduated rate based on the size of the business or its net income.
 Some states vary the tax rate based on the type of business entity or business involved.